anthony-aylward/ctr-med-prog/README.md

 ## Response to CMP's tweet

 Replys to CMP's tweet about UCSD were only rarely skeptical, and usually showed varying degrees of outrage.
-Here is a particularly vicious example:
+Here is a particularly vitriolic example:

 ![outrage](figure/outrage.png)